'Titiro whakamuri, kōkiri whakamura' 'When you understand the past, you know your future'

 Otamataha Pā, or Cliff Road, completes the historic precinct adjacent to the CBD of over four hectares of nationally significant buildings and heritage gardens.
 An iconic heritage centre | museum within an historic precinct will be a significant drawcard for locals, visitors and tourists alike.

-This unique heritage precinct includes:
+This unique historic precinct includes:

 The archeologically significant Otamataha Pā and battle site (Cliff Road) which was over-run in 1828